Mikhail Fridman: Early life and education

 Fridman was born in 1964 in Lviv, Ukrainian SSR, USSR, where he spent his youth.
 He graduated from high school in Lviv in 1980.
-He says he was denied entrance to Moscow's top physics college because he was Jewish, and instead attended the Moscow Institute of Steel and Alloys.
+He says he was denied entrance to Moscow's top physics college because he is Jewish, and instead attended the Moscow Institute of Steel and Alloys.
 He had various jobs while a college student in Moscow, including washing windows and founding and co-owning a student discothèque named Strawberry Fields.
 He also led a group of students who would queue for tickets at popular Moscow plays, and then use the tickets as hard currency to barter for rare goods and favours.
 Having studied metallurgical engineering, he graduated with distinction from the Moscow Institute of Steel and Alloys in 1986.

 Career

 Early years and Alfa companies (1980s–1990s)

 After graduation Fridman worked as a metallurgical design engineer at the Elektrostal Metallurgical Works, a state electrical machinery factory, from 1986 to 1988.
-As Russian politician Mikhail Gorbachev began to open up the economy in the late 1980s, in 1988 Fridman established a window-washing business, an apartment rental agency for foreigners, a company that sold used computers, and a company that imported cigarettes and perfumes, with fellow friends from college, employing students from various Moscow universities.
+As Soviet leader Mikhail Gorbachev began to open up the economy in the late 1980s, in 1988 Fridman established a window-washing business, an apartment rental agency for foreigners, a company that sold used computers, and a company that imported cigarettes and perfumes, with fellow friends from college, employing students from various Moscow universities.

 Armenian Robert Yengibaryan (Роберт Енгибарян) provided strong assistance to Fridman and, later, Yengibaryan's son Vahe Yengebaryan (Ваге Енгибарян), who was the Russian consul in New York from 2003 onwards, became very close to Fridman's business interests.
-In October 2019, Fridman told a Spanish court that he was a friend of Vahe Yengibaryan.
+In October 2019, Fridman told a Spanish court that he was a friend of Vahe.

 In 1988, along with German Khan and Alexey Kuzmichev, Fridman co-founded Alfa-Photo (also transliterated as Alfa-Foto), which imported photography chemicals.
 In 1989 the three partners founded Alfa-Eco (Alfa-Echo, Alfa-Eko, Alfa-Ekho), a commodities and eventually oil trading firm, and Alfa Capital (Alfa Kapital), an investment firm.
 Alfa-Eco and Alfa Capital developed into Alfa Group Consortium.
 The company, which initially focused on computer trading and copy machine maintenance, expanded into imports and exports and commodities trading, eventually becoming one of Russia's largest privately owned financial-industrial conglomerates, with interests in industries such as telecommunications, banking, retail, and oil.

 Using $100,000 of his profits from his businesses to pay the required fee, in January 1991 Fridman co-founded Alfa-Bank.
 The company grew to become one of the largest private banks in Russia.
 Alfa Group's later divisions include Rosvodokanal, a private water utility; AlfaStrakhovanie, a diversified insurance company; A1 Group, an investment company; and X5 Retail Group, a large chain of food retailers.